jamesapdx/complex_python_algorithms/README.md

 [![live](https://github.com/jamesapdx/fun_python/raw/master/screenshots/thumbnails/Screenshot_digital_world_th.png)](https://github.com/jamesapdx/fun_python/raw/master/screenshots/Screenshot_digital_world.png)

 With a not so simple ***single line*** python command, run a falling characters screensaver in the terminal.
 Best viewed with green text on a black background.
-A detailed explantion of the code is in the script.
+A detailed explantion of the code is in the [script file](https://github.com/jamesapdx/complex_python_algorithms/blob/master/digital_world_screensaver.py).

 Either run the python script or copy, paste, and run this bash command:
 ```